zilliztech/milvus-cdc/doc/cdc-usage.md

 - milvus_connect_param, the connection params of the milvus-target server;
 - collection_infos, the collection information that needs to be synchronized, which currently only supports `*`;
-- rpc_channel_info, the corresponding name value is composed of the two values ​​of `common.chanNamePrefix.cluster` and `common.chanNamePrefix.replicateMsg` in **milvus-source**, connected by the symbol `-`

 ```http
 POST localhost:8444/cdc